-This has been my personal experience as well as one of my family and my friends… I always stress that I do have a deep respect for the medical profession, I personally was lucky to finally find a doctor who is open-minded, interested in causes and in treating the whole person and not just a symptom.
-My family and I go to all our yearly checkups, do all the required tests our doctors find necessary, but I also now know that when I need an advice on nutrition, alternative medicine, complementary treatments, I need to go elsewhere!
+This has been my personal experience as well as one of my family and my friends… I always stress that I do have a deep respect for medical profession, I personally was lucky to finally find a doctor who is open minded, interested in causes and in treating the whole person and not just a symptom.
+My family and I go to all our yearly checkups, do all the required tests our doctors find necessary, but I also now know that when I need an advise on nutrition, alternative medicine, complimentary treatments, I need to go elsewhere!
 When doctors prescribe an antibiotic – I always question it and only take it when absolutely necessary!
-If I have a pimple – I am not gonna go on a two-week course of antibiotic!
+If I have a boil on my ass – I am not gonna go on a two week course of antibiotic!
 My mom, who lives in Russia could not stop laughing when I told her that we take antibiotics to cure pimples.
 But when I first developed LP rash, a very little spot, the first thing my doctor did was to put me on a course of antibiotics and then when they did not help, she put me on a stronger one!
-Naturally, they did nothing but mess up my system even more.
+Naturally it they did nothing but mess up my system even more.
 That was back when I did not have an understanding to question doctors, in an interest of preserving my own health.

-In my experience, conventional doctors have no knowledge, education or even willingness to be open-minded about the effects a diet may have on one ’s health!
+In my experience conventional doctors have no knowledge, education or even willingness to be open minded about effects a diet may have one one’s health!
 They have no time, resources and support even if they are interested!

-So going back to the comment, the only thing where I am lucky is, is the fact that I got diagnosed with LP/LPP/Celiac in the first place!
-As a result, I was open, willing to make changes and to work hard to get healthy and stay healthy, and this has nothing to do with luck!
-It is hard work to stay healthy in our society penetrated by prescription drugs, junk food, processed/convenience/pre-cooked/pre-packaged foods, overwhelm of sugar, dairy, corn, soy, hormones, antibiotics in our foods, genetically modified foods…what did I miss?!
+So going back to the comment, only thing where I am lucky is, is the fact that I got diagnosed with LP/LPP/Celiac in the first place!
+As a result I was open, willing to make changes and to work hard to get healthy and stay healthy, it has nothing to do with luck!
+It is hard work to stay heathy in our society penetrated by prescription drugs, junk food, processed/convenience/pre-cooked/pre-packaged foods, overwhelm of sugar, dairy, corn, soy, hormones, antibiotics in our foods, genetically modified foods…what did I miss?!